tansengming/tansengming.github.com/software/_posts/2017-08-09-how-not-to-crash-rails-4-with-system-tests.md

 layout: post
 ---

-I [fixed a Javascript bug on a gem](https://github.com/Everapps/stripe-rails/pull/73) and wanted to write a system test for it.
-Unfortunately the gem's tests run on multiple versions of Rails and system tests only started appearing with Rails 5.1.
-Here's a few approaches I tried to stop it from crashing on Rails 4.
+I [fixed a Javascript bug](https://github.com/Everapps/stripe-rails/pull/73) and wanted to write a system test for it.
+Unfortunately I have to run the test on multiple versions of Rails, and system tests only started appearing with newer versions of Rails.
+Here are a few things I tried to stop it from crashing on Rails 4.

 According to the Rails docs you need two files to get started with system tests,